The Self-Guided Highlights Trip

 - Private, return transfers each day to the trailhead

-- Driver & support vehicle throughout
+- Driver and support vehicle throughout

 - Briefing with experienced local RAW Travel staff